anna-filou/anna-filou.github.io/_posts/2025-05-13-css-color-scales.md

 ## The idea

-I wanted to create a single variable in my CSS, e.g. `--brand: ##ff6800;`, and have an entire color scale (with variables like `--brand-10: #ffe4d3; --brand-20: #ffd2b2;` and so on) automatically “generated” for me.
+I wanted to create a single variable in my CSS, e.g. `--brand: #ff6800;`, and have an entire color scale (with variables like `--brand-10: #ffe4d3; --brand-20: #ffd2b2;` and so on) automatically “generated” for me.
 Like this! ⤵︎

 ![](/assets/color-scale-example.webp)

 Similar to what you get from sites like [uicolors.app’s Tailwind CSS Color Generator](https://uicolors.app/generate), but locally, in your CSS file.

 Why?
-When playing around with a new design, not yet sure which colors to go with, being able to tweak a couple of values direcly in my CSS and preview my own design in different colors would be super practical.
+When playing around with a new design, not yet sure which colors to go with, being able to tweak a couple of values directly in my CSS and preview my own design in different colors would be super practical.

 Now, you *might* be wondering: